Event

 The Summer Party

 Originally imagined as a weekend retreat for shared discovery, The Glass House has always been a place where architecture, art, and social exchange intersect.
-The Summer Party carries this legacy forward, opening the iconic campus for a chic Saturday afternoon inspired by Philip Johnson’s legendary 1967 Country Happening.
+The Summer Party carries this founding spirit forward, opening its iconic campus for a chic Saturday afternoon picnic inspired by Philip Johnson and Dominique and John de Menil’s legendary 1967 Country Happening.

-Every ticket purchased, auction bid placed, and experience shared directly supports The Glass House’s mission to preserve and interpret modern architecture, landscape, and art—while fostering new ways of seeing, thinking, and coming together.
-Through each performance, activation, and conversation, the Summer Party sustains this extraordinary site.
+Every ticket purchased, auction bid placed, and experience shared directly supports The Glass House’s mission to foster community and preserve and interpret modern architecture, landscape, and art.

 Saturday, June 6, 2026